anyscale/madewithml.github.io/docs/courses/foundations/numpy.md

 ## Indexing
 We can extract specific values from our tensors using indexing.

-!!! note
-    Keep in mind that when indexing the row and column, indices start at `0`.
+> Keep in mind that when indexing the row and column, indices start at `0`.
 And like indexing with lists, we can use negative indices as well (where `-1` is the last item).

 <div class="ai-center-all">
     <img src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/foundations/numpy/indexing.png" width="300">
 </div>